 If passed, a proposed Florida law would make it illegal for pet owners to leave their dogs behind during hurricanes or other severe weather event.

-Senate Bill 1738 unanimously passed the Senate Agriculture Committee vote last week, making the safety and welfare of dogs a legally required consideration for pet owners.
+Senate Bill 1738 unanimously passed the Senate Agriculture Committee vote in March, making the safety and welfare of dogs a legally required consideration for pet owners.
 If passed by the Florida Senate, beginning July 1, pet owners found to have tethered or restrained their dog unattended outside during natural or man-made disasters (including hurricanes, tornadoes, tropical storms, floods, and other disasters) could be charged with animal cruelty, a first-degree misdemeanor in the state.

 If convicted, pet owners could face up to a year in jail and a fine of up to $5,000.